hackerb9/mrpiggy/README.md

 </details></ul>

+### UPX

+[UPX](https://github.com/upx/upx) can be installed with `apt install upx-ucl`, for Debian GNU/Linux.

+Uncompressed, the file `kermit.exe` takes up 300 KB, which leaves no room for documentation or DOS on a 360 KB floppy disk.
+So, by default the Makefile will run `upx` to compress the executable down to 150 KB.
+On an IBM XT (8086 8MHz) it adds a twelve second pause while it uncompresses before running and saves six seconds of floppy disk access.
+This seems like a worthwhile tradeoff as the pause should be shorter for faster machines.

+Or, if you have a large, fast drive, the uncompressed executable is compiled to file `kermit-uncompressed.exe`.

 ## Todo

 - [x] Get it to compile under GNU/Linux
 - [x] Test the .EXE on an IBM PC
-- [x] Reduce file size so it is more useful on retro-PCs (currently it is 322 KiB which leaves no room for documentation or DOS)
+- [x] Reduce file size so it is more useful on retro-PCs (currently it is 322 KiB
 	- [X] Look into runtime DOS executable compressors.
 Do any exist that are Free Software?
 	  - Surprisingly, Yes!
-	  - [UPX](https://github.com/upx/upx) can be installed with `apt install upx-ucl`.
 	  - Running `upx` on KERMIT.EXE cuts the size in half to 152 KB.
 	  - Noticeably slower start up time in emulation with DOSBOX.
-	 - [ ] Measure compressed start time on actual PC hardware.
+	 - [X] Measure compressed start time on actual PC hardware.
 It might be faster than uncompressed due to floppy access.
+		   (Nope!
+Saved six seconds of I/O and added twelve of CPU.)
  - [ ] Bundle with FreeDOS as a bootable 360KB disk image.
  - [ ] Maybe include the numerous miscellaneous supplementary files that came with the MS Kermit 3.14 distribution.
+ - [ ] Configure Makefile to automatically add builddate to `symboldefs.h`.
+ - [ ] Is there any benefit to using mTCP's network code instead of Kermit's?
  - [ ] Look into ways to reduce filesize that do not impact start up time
    <details>